sympy/sympy/doc/src/modules/physics/vector/fields.rst

 To check if a vector field is conservative in :mod:`physics.vector`, use the :mod:`is_conservative` function.

-  >>> from sympy.physics.vector import ReferenceFrame
+  >>> from sympy.physics.vector import ReferenceFrame, is_conservative
   >>> R = ReferenceFrame('R')
   >>> field = R[1]*R[2]*R.x + R[0]*R[2]*R.y + R[0]*R[1]*R.z
   >>> is_conservative(field)